• Skip to main content

 The perfect blend of miso and honey, based on the versatile ketchup.
 The rich sauce is sweet with a touch of acidity that will make your taste buds tingle!

-Vegan version
+Vegan Version

-How to eat leftover
+How to eat leftovers

 If you make the fried koyadofu ahead of time and it tastes dry, cut it into bite-size pieces and toss them with the homemade sauce or your favorite one.
 This will make it juicy and tender again!